Commissioner, estate developer in war of words over land acquisition

 The allegation is contained in a Criminal Summons filed at the Federal High Court, Enugu Division by the Attorney General of the Federation pursuant to a petition forwarded to the Inspector General, IGP Adamu, to investigate a criminal breach of trust and impersonation against Mr. Nnam and two other persons allegedly connected to the unlawful act.

-In a statement released to the press, Private Estate International Limited chronicled events leading to the charge against the Commissioner.
+In a statement released to the press by its lawyers, Private Estate International Limited chronicled events leading to the charge against the Commissioner.
 It noted that prior to his appointment as the Commissioner for Lands; he was consultant to Private Estate International West Africa Ltd.

 “ The Commissioner, Victor Nnam used Confidential information from his client to begin scheming for land out of the landholding of his client granted and covered by Building Certificate of Occupancy issued by the Enugu State Government.
 Clearly in breach of the ethic of his profession.